zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/insert-after.md

 ### Example

-The following example creates an HTML node and insert after first child.
+The following example creates an HTML node and inserts it after the first child.

 ```csharp